AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 In this case, we have asked for the reference logs of the master branch, we can see how this branch reference gets updated every time we add a new command to it, since this branch reference must now point to that latest commit.

+**We can sometimes use the git reflog entries to access commits that seem lost and are not appearing in git log anymore.**

 <div style="page-break-after: always;"></div>

 ## Git reflogs